-With affordable SIM-only 4G plans that are up to 5 times faster than 3G, loads of perks like BT Sport and discounts for BT broadband customers, BT Mobile’s landed in a big way.
+With affordable SIM-only plans, loads of perks like BT Sport and discounts for BT broadband customers, BT Mobile’s landed in a big way.
 Here’s everything you need to know about it.

-BT may be more commonly associated with broadband deals than mobile ones, but the provider's hit the mobile scene in a big way.
+BT may be more commonly associated with broadband deals and business broadband than mobile ones, but the provider's hit the mobile scene in a big way.
 How big?
 It bought 4G operator EE for £12.5 billion.
 That's pretty darn big.

-Now it's officially launched its mobile plans - affordable SIM-only and contract deals with lots of cool extras, like BT Sport, free access to Wi-Fi hotspots, and discounts for families and existing BT customers.
+Since then, it's perfected its range of mobile plans - affordable SIM-only deals with lots of cool extras, like BT Sport, free access to Wi-Fi hotspots, and discounts for families and existing BT customers.

 Here we'll discuss the BT Mobile plans you can get, network coverage, customer service, what the provider does well, and where it might let itself down a little.